AndersDeath/diary2/000-current.md

 # 27 August - Dienstag - Yerevan - 705 Tag der Einwanderung - Heat Sunny

 I don't feel well again.
 It works as a catalisator and maked me more depressive than usual.
 First of all it is hard to sleep with that pain.
 The refrigirator in the studio we rentes is so loud that I hade to use ear plugs for decresing the noise, it doesn't help so much but somehow.
 Also I read cool book that helps me to mitigate my depression.
 I try really hard to get rid of my problems.
 Also I met my barber today.
 He did a great haircut and I was also happy to hear some news from his side.
+It seems to me that he is ok.

 # 28 August - Mittwoch - Yerevan - 706 Tag der Einwanderung - Heat Sunny